-Note: If the dehumidistat is used to sense bathroom humidity during a shower, it should be mounted high on a wall near the shower or tub for a faster response.
-It should also be set to a higher relative humidity (70-80%) to avoid unnecessary high-speed exhaust due to general changes.
+Note: If the Dehumidistat is used to sense bathroom humidity, it should be mounted high on a wall near the shower or tub for a faster response.
+It should also be set to a higher relative humidity (70-80%) to avoid unnecessary high-speed exhaust.